PexomatisEl/calculator/README.md

 Numbers like e and pi are also included.

 ## Examples:
+Lets start with an easy one :trollface:
 ### <ins>Example (i)

 `sin(ln(sin(pi/2))-e^ln(pi))`

 **Result:**  0

-And now the elementary stuff :trollface:
+And now the elementary stuff
 ### <ins>Example (ii)

 `